 Responsibility of the power-generating facility owner

 1. The power-generating facility owner shall ensure that each power-generating module complies with the requirements applicable under this Regulation throughout the lifetime of the facility.
-For type A power-generating modules, the power-generating facility owner may rely upon equipment certificates, issued as per Regulation (EC) No 765/2008.
+For type A power-generating modules an equipment certificate according to EN-50549-X shall be sufficient to show compliance with this Regulation and all national implementations.
+The relevant system operator shall not require any additional certificates or requirements.

 2. The power-generating facility owner shall notify to the relevant system operator any planned modification of the technical capabilities of a power-generating module which may affect its compliance with the requirements applicable under this Regulation, before initiating that modification.